Premkumarcandy/machine-learning-aws/README.md

 **Requirement for the data set**

 The data set has to be a csv-file where each row is an observation.
+The data set cannot be missing more than 10000 values.

 We have chosen a dataset from the archive of UC Irvine (http://archive.ics.uci.edu/ml/).
 The set contains variables for predicting whether a person has an income of more than 50K based on age, education, marital-status etc*.